explosion-mental/mage/README.md

 mage - image viewer
 ===================

-mage is an image viewer focus on simplicity.
-It can be easily be extensible and achieve some of other image viewers features such as `sxiv` (e.g. the key handler).
+mage is a simple image viewer.
+It should be very straightforward how it works (thanks to Imlib2) and comes with useful configurable features.

 Dependencies